georgringer/doc/Readme.md

 As seen in the screenshot below, the following configuration options are available:

 * `Documentation Root Path`: Define the path to the Markdown files
+* `Documentation Name`: Documentation name as it appears in the sidebar
 * `Dark mode`: Enable the dark mode

 ![Extension Configuration](Resources/Public/ExampleDocs/_img/ExtensionConfiguration.png)